riyaroshan/Hybrid-Approach-to-Text-Image-Steganography/README.md

 In our project the system first encrypts the given message using AES encryption and then it is written on to the cover image.
 This provides very high security.
 The system supports 24-bit and 32-bit BMP images.
 The system uses a unique LSB technique which stores more data than the original algorithm and also maintains good quality while doing so.

-Proposed method:
-Algorithm
+Proposed Algorithm

        AES (mode - EAX)
        Encrypt-then-authenticate-then-translate is a mode of operation performed on cryptographic block ciphers.
        It is a flexible nonce-using two pass AEAD (Authenticated Encryption with Associated Data)

        LSB
         Firstly, we input the data that is to be encrypted into the cover image, this could be either text data or image data.